locationtech/geomesa/docs/user/convert/feature_to_feature.rst

 Feature-To-Feature Converter
 ============================

-The feature-to-feature converter can be used to transform ``SimpleFeature``s from one ``SimpleFeatureType`` to another.
+The feature-to-feature converter can be used to transform ``SimpleFeature``\ s from one ``SimpleFeatureType`` to another.
-Unlike other GeoMesa converters, the feature-to-feature converter must be invoked programmatically, as there is no native encoding of features to an input stream.
+Unlike other GeoMesa converters, the feature-to-feature converter must be invoked programmatically, as there is no native decoding of features from an input stream.

 Configuration
 -------------